anthony-tran-vXymirxr5ac-unsplash.jpg

 • Systems training for emotional predictability and problem solving (STEPPS)

-FACT: Research shows that people with BPD can recover with effective treatment.
+FACT: Research shows that people with BPD can go into remission with effective treatment.
 Recent reports state that up to 88% of people with the disorder experience significant improvement over time.

-MYTH: The term “Borderline Personality Disorder” is based on up-to-date research reflecting the true nature of the disorder.
+MYTH: The term “borderline personality disorder” is based on up-to-date research and reflects the true nature of the disorder.

 MYTH: People with BPD have a flawed personality.

-FACT: BPD is caused by a combination of environmental and neuro-biological factors, not a personality flaw.
+FACT: BPD is caused by a combination of genetic, environmental, and neurobiological factors, not a personality flaw.